matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 3) What are Google Compute Engine and Google App Engine?
 How do they differ?
 Answer: Google Compute Engine (GCE) is an IaaS that provides virtual machines (VMs) in the cloud, giving users complete control over the OS, network settings, and the entire software stack.
-On the other hand, Google App Engine (GAE) is a PaaS that abstracts much of the underlying infrastructure, allowing developers to focus on writing code without worrying about the environment it runs in.
-GAE automatically scales your application in response to the traffic it receives.
+On the other hand, Google App Engine (G A E) is a PaaS that abstracts much of the underlying infrastructure, allowing developers to focus on writing code without worrying about the environment it runs in.
+(G A E) automatically scales your application in response to the traffic it receives.

-4) Explain the concept of load balancing in GCP.
+4) Explain the concept of load balancing in GCP?
 Answer: Load balancing is a method used to distribute network or application traffic across multiple servers in a server farm or server pool.
 In GCP, load balancing allows users to distribute incoming traffic across multiple instances of their applications, improving performance and availability.
 GCP offers various types of load balancers, including HTTP(S)